 The museum is a key location for Peaky Blinders and some of the series’ most dramatic moments and iconic scenes have been filmed here.
 During filming the Canal Arm is transformed into Charlie Strong’s Yard – the centre of many deals and disagreements, including the famous tea party scene.

 Other locations across the 26-acre museum in Dudley have also been featured, from illicit meetings set under the Canal Bridge to the scene of a grisly murder filmed in St James’s School.
+You will be able to spot the locations as the museum marks each one with a blue plaque.

 During Peaky Blinders Nights, you will be able to explore the streets and alleys at the Black Country Living Museum and hear of tales about Birmingham’s most notorious gangs.
 Visitors will also be able to enjoy the roaring nightlife of the interwar years with music and entertainment around every corner.